rustersai/yangon/README.md

 ## Overview

-Yangon is a production-ready string library that provides a stack-allocated alternative to `String`.
+Yangon is a string library that provides a stack-allocated alternative to `String`.
 By using fixed-capacity storage and const generics, Yangon eliminates heap allocations for performance-critical applications while maintaining a familiar String-like API.

 **Performance Highlights:**
 -  **25x faster** than `std::string::String` for `push_str` operations